KAPKAPbno/minecraft-mods-1-19-2-optimization/README.md

-Hi everybody!
-I recently made a mod build for Fabric 1.19.2 that improves fps using the Vulkan API found on graphics cards.
-This assembly gives an increase in FPS more than Sodium and Optifine.
+🔥 Vulkanism - unique modpack
 -
-ATTENTION!
-NOT ALL PCS CAN RUN MINECRAFT WITH THIS BUILD.
-HERE ARE THE CHARACTERISTICS YOU NEED FOR MINECRAFT:
+Vulkanism - modpack is an incredibly powerful tool that boosts Minecraft's performance to unprecedented heights.
+It uses the advanced Vulkan graphics card architecture to provide faster and smoother gameplay.

+🎮 Vulcan beats OpenGL
 -
+States are bound to an instruction buffer rather than a context, as in OpenGL.
+In OpenGL, memory handling and synchronization is not explicit, in Vulkan the developer will have control over this.
+No error checking in the driver, to speed things up.

+🚀 Vulkan gives performance
+-
+One of the main advantages of the "Vulkanism" modpack is its versatility.
+It is designed to work on many older devices that cannot run newer versions of Minecraft.
+This makes "Vulkanism" accessible to a wider audience of players.
+The Vulkan technology used in the "Vulkanism" mod pack is designed to optimize the graphics processor, allowing devices with weaker performance to run Minecraft graphics more efficiently.
+This means that even older devices can run "Vulkanism" without any problems.

+# 🎧 The specifications of the PC to support Vulkan in Minecraft:

-PROCESSOR: Intel Core i3-3210, / AMD A8-7600 APU or equivalent or higher
+- PROCESSOR: Intel Core i3-3210, / AMD A8-7600 APU or equivalent or higher

-RAM: 3-4GB
+- RAM: 3-4GB

-VIDEO CARD: GeForce MX130 / Radeon HD 7700(M) or equivalent or higher
+- VIDEO CARD: GeForce MX130 / Radeon HD 7700(M) or equivalent or higher